 While the experts agree it is unlikely you will experience serious side effects from taking a high dose of melatonin, it can give you some negative side effects you might rather not deal with.
 It can even do the exact opposite of its intention.
 According to Medical News Today, taking too much melatonin could disrupt your circadian rhythm, making you sleepy during the day and more alert at night.

-Other adverse side effects may include:
+Adverse side effects of taking too much melatonin may include:

 - nightmares/vivid dreams